 Which is to say that a positive experience on one side (great food or excellent service) can outweigh a negative experience on the other side.
 “Experiences which exceed our expectations lead to an increase in dopamine,” says Matt Johnson, professor of psychology at Hult International Business School.
 “Which increases our drive to repeat that experience.”

 So if a restaurant’s service is bad before the food arrives, that sets low expectations for the quality of the meal.
 When the food exceeds the low baseline set by the bad service, the pleasant surprise releases dopamine, the chemical our brain produces in association with sex, love and addiction.
 So even a place with the most terrible service (or food) can still redeem itself and draw you back in.
-Over-the-top, personalised, or attentive service can help mellow the sting of a mediocre or bad meal, the same way a delicious meal can offset bad service.
+Over-the-top, personalized, or attentive service can help mellow the sting of a mediocre or bad meal, the same way a delicious meal can offset bad service.

 And sure, it makes sense to eliminate the risk and just go places where both the food and service are good.
-But Chris Olivola, assistant professor of marketing at Carnegie Mellon University, points to the status quo bias as the reason why customers frequent the same places, even if they’ve had less-than-favourable experiences.
+But Chris Olivola, assistant professor of marketing at Carnegie Mellon University, points to the status quo bias as the reason why customers frequent the same places, even if they’ve had less-than-favorable experiences.

 “Once people find something they really like, they stick to it,” he says on the phone.
 “Most people won’t try something new or different.
 They’d rather go with the option they know, even if it’s mediocre, because new is associated with risk and failure.”
 Change can feel like punishment if trying something new doesn’t lead to exceptional results, Olivola adds.
 Most folks choose to avoid discomfort by sticking to what they know, even if it’s not great.